fixposition/fixposition_driver/README.md

 - **[fixposition_gnss_tf](https://github.com/fixposition/fixposition_gnss_tf)**: Fixposition GNSS Transformation Lib, minimum version **2.0.0**

-This drvier operates as a ROS node, connecting to either a TCP or serial stream of Fixposition Vision-RTK output data, see [Fixposition ASCII messages](#fixposition-ascii-messages) and the **Integration Manual**.
+This driver operates as a ROS node, connecting to either a TCP or serial stream of Fixposition Vision-RTK output data, see [Fixposition ASCII messages](#fixposition-ascii-messages) and the **Integration Manual**.

 ## Installation